Bartoshko/microNN/README.md

-# microNN
+# MicroNN
-micro simplistic neuro-network
+micro simplistic neuro-network, no instalation needed, just include Net.h in your project.
 ## Motivations?
 This microNN neuro-network is written thanks to bunch of people that are sharing there knowlage in free tutorials.
 This microNN is written for fun and for fun only, there is no specific porpouse or implementation it has been written for.